Herzing University-Madison logo

 Key Highlights

-• Became a nonprofit institution in 2015, prioritizing student success.
+• Became a nonprofit institution in 2015, reinforcing its commitment to student success and community impact.

 • Led by President Renée Herzing, continuing a legacy of educational innovation.